runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 )
 ```

 In this case, we get both ASTs.
+Since our grammar is ambiguous, the GLR
+algorithm produces the complete parse forest.
+The ambiguity is indicated in the
+above KORE output by node `Lblamb` and its two children, each a possible AST of
+the term `true && false || false`.

-In general, for a K definition named `foo.k`, and directory `foo-kompiled` created
+Finally, note that, for a K definition named `foo.k`, and directory
-when running `kompile`, you can invoke the ahead-of-time parser you generated by
+`foo-kompiled` created when running `kompile`, you can invoke the ahead-of-time
-executing `foo-kompiled/parser_PGM <file>` on a file.
+parser you generated by executing `foo-kompiled/parser_PGM <file>` on a file.

 ## Exercises